Esteph27/wedding-website/README.md

 As the scope evolved, the website was refactored into a Flask application to support dynamic routing, server-side templating, and more secure password handling.
 During this transition, it became clear that the project would benefit from a hosting platform capable of running a backend application with minimal setup and overhead.

 After evaluating several options, [Fly.io](https://fly.io/) was selected due to its native Docker support, lightweight configuration, and ability to deploy applications close to users geographically.
-This was particularly important given that guests will be accessing the site from Europe, North America, and Japan.
+This was particularly important given that guests will be accessing the site not only from the UK, but also from Europe, North America, and Japan.
 Fly.io also made it straightforward to integrate a custom domain, allowing the domain purchased through [AWS Route 53](https://aws.amazon.com/route53/) to be linked directly to the deployed application.

 #### CI/CD